-- 5.1.1 Dust monitoring was conducted as scheduled in the reporting month.
-Monitoring of air quality was conducted on 7 occasions in April to May 2007.
-All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 25th, 26th and 30th Apr, 7th, 12th, 18th, 23rd May 2007.
+- Dust monitoring was conducted as scheduled in the reporting month.
+Monitoring of air quality was conducted on 6 occasions in May to June 2007.
+All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 30th and 31st May, 5th, 11th, 16th, 22nd June 2007.
 The QA/QC results for laboratory testing in the reporting month were acceptable.
-The QA/QC results are summarised in Annex F. - 5.1.2 Additional air quality monitoring was carried out on 26th April 2007 due to the exceedance occurred on 13th April 2007.
-One action level exceedance of 24-hour TSP was recorded at GCA B1 on 18th May 2007 at 215.1 μg/m3 during the reporting month.
-Additional sample will be taken on 31st May 2007 (next reporting month).
-Exceedance were considered project-related.
+The QA/QC results are summarised in Annex F. - 5.1.2 No exceedance of 24-hour TSP was recorded at GCA B1 during the reporting month.